-South Korea has joined the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents in the year 2006.
-Therefore no diplomatic authentication or legalization of documents from South Korea is required for the legal communication with another member state of the convention.
-The documents only need to be stamped with an "apostille" by the issuing state's authorities in order to be valid in the state of destination.
+South Korea acceded to the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents in 2006.
+Therefore, no diplomatic authentication or consular legalization of documents from South Korea is needed for successful legal communication with other member states of the Convention.
+The documents only need to be attested by an apostille certificate with an "apostille" stamp on it by the issuing state's authorities in order to be valid in the state of destination.

 Responsible for issuing the apostille are the following institutions:

-Documents issued officially by the authorities or specially authorized private entities and published in Korean or English can be apostilled.
+Public documents drawn up in Korean or English and issued by the authorities or authorized private entities can be apostillized.